2-XL: Television series spin-off

 The toy's success was also the basis for a game show called Pick Your Brain produced by Marc Summers Productions and Summit Media Group.
-The 2-XL robot in the show served as the assistant of Marc Summers.
+The 2-XL robot (voiced by Greg Berg) in the show served as the assistant of Marc Summers.
 2-XL was also a spokesrobot for basketball player Michael Jordan and his charitable foundation in 1992 and 1993 and appeared in a number of PSA (public service announcements) with Jordan.

 Tapes

 List of 2-XL tapes manufactured by Mego Corporation between 1978 and 1981

 General Information was included with each toy robot.
 The remainder programs were each sold separately: